Hackers release another 1,000 Belarusian police officers' names after OMON again ratchets up violence at weekend rallies

 Presumably the idea is to raise the cost of protesting as now there is a chance of arrest, whereas on previous weekends marchers could demonstrate largely with impunity thanks to the very large size of the crowds.
 Over 100 women were arrested at the “Bright March” for women on Saturday and an estimated 430 were arrested at the “March for Justice” mass rally on Sunday.

 The protesters have responded by increasingly diluting their protests by holding more, but smaller events in housing estates scattered around the city and in regional cities.
-Often, famous Belarusian artists come and hold impromptu concerts for the residents, who are also becoming better organised by creating local chat groups on Telegram to coordinate their actions.
+Often, famous Belarusian artists come and hold impromptu concerts for the residents, who are also becoming better organised by creating local chat groups on Telegram to co-ordinate their actions.
 Many regions have gone as far as to brand their local resistance, creating icons for their region that are appearing on flags and posters.

 Crossing red lines